"Never doubt that a small group of thoughtful,

 Each Alternative Breaks trip has one student leader to accompany one staff leader.
 "Student Site Leaders" will help plan meetings, organize fundraisers, communicate with their group, plan reflections, gain valuable life skills, and have a ton of fun!
 You do not need to have been on a trip before to be a leader.

-Applications for 2015 trips are available in Campus Ministry.
+Applications are available in Campus Ministry.
 Limited availability!
 Contact Campus Ministry for more information.

 Breakers in Florida recreating wildlife habitats